marcusoftnet/marcusoftnet.github.io/_posts/2014-12-12-what-ive-learned-from-how-to-measure-anything.md

 ---
 layout: post
-title: What I've learned from 'How to measure anything'
+title: "What I've learned from 'How to measure anything'"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2014-12-13T00:00:00.000Z
+date: 2014-12-13
 tags:
+- Agile
-  - Agile - Lean
+- Lean
 - Life of a consultant
 ---

 When <a href="http://joakimsunden.com">Joakim</a> and I wrote the book we had a chapter on measurement in it, chapter 11 - "Using metrics to guide improvements".
 It was intended to show a few ways that metrics can be used in a flow-based process that uses kanban for improvements.